scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 (1) Multiple signatures and certificates of each type may be included in a TRC.<br>
 (2) Recommended maximum validity period.<br>
-(3) A validity of 11 days with 4 days overlap between two CA certificates is recommended to enable best possible operational procedures when performing a CA certificate rollover.
+(3) A validity of 11 days with 4 days overlap between two CA certificates is recommended to enable the best possible operational procedures when performing a CA certificate rollover.

 {{figure-2}} illustrates, at a high level, the relationship between a TRC and the five types of certificates.